oh-jinsu/oh-jinsu/README.md

 **👋 About Me**

-I’m a full-stack developer (4+ years) experienced in leading software planning and development at an interior design startup.
+I’m a full-stack developer with 5+ years experience in leading software planning and development at an interior design startup.
 I helped grow revenue from ₩500M → ₩2.5B, improved operational efficiency, and contributed to raising ₩1B+ in investments.

 My focus is on using web technologies like React, HTML5 Canvas API, Node.js, and AWS to modernize workflows and deliver measurable business impact.